HSF/hsf.github.io/_training/howto-event.md

   - **[T+1 week]** Request registrants to complete post-workshop survey
   - **[T+2 weeks]** Debrief with the educator team
   - **[T+3 weeks]** Make closing presentation with HSF Training group

+# And don't forget ...

+There are a few logistical items that the facilitator (i.e. you) should bear in mind when the actual event is going on.
+We have found that these are the type of things that often "slip one's mind" but are mission critical to the longevity of the HSF Training effort.
+  - **Take Photos** : Whether in person or virtual, be sure to document the event with photos which can be used in talks or on our website.
+Don't be afraid to "stage" photos with participants to more appropriately highlight things in the training event.
+  - **Use the Sticky Notes** : The SWC training approach using sticky notes has been found to be very effective, particularly for participants that do not want to raise their hands.
+Encourage the instructor to use them throughout the teaching to break up the lessons, and encourage students to use them throughout to indicate they are having an issue at any point.
+  - **Get the Surveys** : Don't assume that all participants will automagically fill out the pre- and post-workshop surveys.
+You as the facilitator should actively work to keep a tally and get them to fill them out.
+  - **Monitor the Mattermost** : Whatever your central communication point for educators and participants is, monitor it.
+It's important to not leave participants hanging by themselves.
+  - **Keep "How to improve" Notes** : On your internal document, note down ideas of how to improve the training for next time, logistically or otherwise, throughout the execution of the event.
+Encourage all educators to do likewise.
+  - **Take Coffee Breaks** : Don't go for multiple hours without taking a break.
+Even if the training is online, break once per hour to give participants an explicit chance to take a stretch while being assured they will not "miss something".